ACCA vs CPA: Differences & Career Prospects | Zell Education

 Course Duration for ACCA vs. CPA

-Completion of CPA can take up to 18 to 24 months which includes a four-part assessment section.
+Completion of the CPA can take up to 18 to 24 months, which includes a four-part assessment section.

 Recognition

-Both ACCA and CPA would give you global recognition ensuring that you are accredited to work in business accounting in part of the world.
+Both ACCA and CPA would give you global recognition, ensuring that you are accredited to work in business accounting in any part of the world.
 After qualifying for these exams, you can grab a job opportunity across the globe.

 Exam Dates